dannteMich/learn_python/class_03/trivia_ex.md

 - The computer selects a question from the file, and the players take turns answering the question as described in the [Core functionality](#core-functionality) section.
   - If the current player answers correctly he gets a point, and the next player gets a new question.
   - if the current player answers incorrectly, the next player gets the same question, with the same answers.
-- When there are not more questions, the game is done, and should print the winner and the full scores.
+- When there are no more questions, the game is finished, and should print the winner and the full scores.

 - If I play the game twice with the same file
   - The order of the questions should be different each time